 Employees may enroll in the 403(b) Tax-Deferred Savings Plan at any time during the year.
 There is no waiting period for new hires.

 TIAA provides a customized website designed specifically for Yale participants where you can view and manage your Yale University retirement program contributions and investment options in one place.
 The site offers detailed fund information with Vanguard and TIAA investment fund options and retirement planning calculators.

-To enroll in a retirement plan, update your beneficiary information, and view or change your investment options, go to www.tiaa.org/yale.
+To enroll in a retirement plan, update your beneficiary information, and view or change your investment options, go to the TIAA website.
 Log in instructions are provided on the website.
 First-time users will need to register for secure online access.